riyaagrahari/IaC-Azure-using-Pulumi/Create-Vnet/README.md

 # Virtual Network with Multiple Subnets in Pulumi-js
+Azure Virtual Network allows various Azure resources to communicate with each other, the internet, and on-premises networks in a secure manner.
+Along with the traditional networking features, VNet also brings additional benefits of Azure's infrastructure such as scale, availability, and isolation.
+Subnets in Azure Vnet enable you to segment the virtual network into one or more sub-networks.
+It allocates a portion of the virtual network's address space to each of the subnets.

 This script creates a Virtual Network with three subnets in Microsoft Azure.

 For default values , you may refer to [`index.js`](https://github.com/riyaagrahari/Pulumi-Azure/blob/master/Create-Vnet/index.js) file.
 Variables are declared and initialized with default values.